DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/gproduct/nav.md

     });
     ```

-Refer to [demo tar to dock GProduct](./gproduct-demo-main.tar.gz) provided by frontend team.
+Refer to [Docking demo tar to GProduct](./gproduct-demo-main.tar.gz) provided by frontend team.